Black Cohosh for Mood Swings

 • Vomiting

-There are a few other risk factors to keep in mind before taking black cohosh:
+There are other risk factors to keep in mind before taking black cohosh:

-• For pregnant or breast-feeding women, black cohosh is not a good option.
-It can increase the risk of miscarriage.
+• Pregnant or breastfeeding women should avoid black cohosh.
+It can increase the chances of miscarriage.

-• Due to the hormone-like effects of black cohosh, it could increase the risk blood clots for those with a Protein-S deficiency.
+• Due to black cohosh’s hormone-like effects, it may increase the risk of blood clots in those with a protein-S deficiency.

 Black Cohosh Reviews

 Black cohosh is available over-the-counter as a nutritional supplement from various different suppliers.
-Although you could go with any of the suppliers you can find online and in-store, here are three specific companies that provide quality and consistent products for black cohosh:
+Although you could go with any of the suppliers you can find online and in-store, here are three specific companies that provide quality and consistent black cohosh products:

-Herb Pharm’s Black Cohosh Extract Tincture is an oral natural supplement that uses measured drops for dosage.
+Herb Pharm’s Black Cohosh Extract Tincture is an oral supplement that uses measured drops for dosage.
 It can be placed into your favorite beverage or taken as is.
-Most agree it’s best to take between meals, squeezing the dropper bulb to 2 oz. of water or juice, 2 to 4 times per day.
+Most agree it’s best to take between meals, squeezing the dropper bulb to 2 oz. of water or juice, two to four times daily.
 Each dose contains 140mg of the black cohosh root extract.

 Other Natural Ways to Treat Mood Swings

-If black cohosh isn’t an option due to health risks or side effects, there are other ways to balance mood swings.
-Here are some of the most common:
+If black cohosh isn’t an option due to health risks or side effects, there are other ways to balance mood swings, including:

 Engage in Exercise

-Exercise isn’t just beneficial in losing weight and gaining muscle mass, it can also reduce stress, raise serotonin levels, and stabilizing emotional well-being.
-Exercising regularly and not invasively can help with mood swings, especially when you also incorporate a diet. ¹⁰
+Exercise isn’t just beneficial for losing weight and gaining muscle mass.
+It can also reduce stress, raise serotonin levels, and stabilize emotional well-being. ⁹ Regular exercise can help with mood swings, especially when you also incorporate a diet.

 Change Your Diet

-If you’d like to learn more, read our Bipolar Diet Guide.
+If you’d like to learn more about what foods to incorporate, read our Bipolar Diet Guide.

 Utilize Calcium Supplements

-Calcium is a necessary nutrient as it helps build and strengthen bone and can aid in the treatment of mood swings and mood disorders.
-A study showed that by utilizing a low, daily dose of a calcium supplement, it can curb mood swings and stabilize emotional balance over the long-term. ¹²
+Calcium is a necessary nutrient that helps build and strengthen bone.
+It can also aid in the treatment of mood swings and disorders.
+A study revealed even a small dose of calcium can curb mood swings and stabilize emotional balance. ¹¹

 Get Better Sleep